What are sulphites in wine?

 Sulphites in wine are chemical compounds (sulphur dioxide, or SO2) that occur naturally, to a varying degree, in all types of wine.
 Because sulphites act as both a wine’s preservative and enhancer, many vintners purposely add sulphites at key moments of the winemaking process to quickly halt on-going fermentation or to help protect the wine against potential oxidation or bacterial exposure which could occur at various stages of the winemaking process.

 The biggest health risk involving sulphites would be an allergic reaction.
 While it’s listed as a food allergen, a true allergic reaction in the form of anaphylaxis is, in fact, a very rare phenomenon.
 Some people get headaches only from red wine and some get them just from, say, a very cheap Chilean wine.
 It has to do with histamines and all sorts of other complex science.
-It really is best to talk with your doctor about this.
+It really is best to start with increasing the quality of your wine, lowering the quantity – just enjoy the whole experience a little more, failing that have a chat to health professionals.

 Do sulphites in wine cause headaches?

-How to tell how much sulphur a wine contains?
+How do I tell how much sulphur is in a bottle of wine?

 Under strict EU law, vineyards must have the levels of sulphur dioxide present on the label.
 Organic and biodynamic organisations, such as Demeter, often impose their own restrictions on the wine that carries their labels.
 A good natural wine, for example, will have levels less than half those imposed by the strictest organic organisations.

-For those of you that think you might be sensitive to sulphites, may I suggest that you first go for a chat with your GP, and secondly take a look at trying some of our Natural Wine.
+If you aren’t sure if a product contains sulphites, don’t take any chances.
+Carefully read the ingredient list of food products every time to avoid a sulphite-related reaction.
+For those of you that think you might be sensitive to sulphites, may I suggest that you go for a chat with your GP, stick to sulphite free wines and take a look at trying some of our Natural Wine?